How To Preserve Jewelweed With Jewelweed Ice Cubes

 To make diluted jewelweed ice cubes, you’ll need water, a saucepan, and jewelweed plants.

-Simply chop your jewelweed plants into small pieces, place it in a saucepan and cover it with water, and decoct it over low heat until it’s reduced in half (it should turn a nice orange color due to the lawsone coming out).
-Next, strain the plant pieces from the liquid and compost them before freezing the liquid in an ice cube try for 24 hours.
-If you’d like to see a detailed tutorial of this process, Canadian herbalist Aryn Mahood has a beautiful post on this process (as well as an amazing jewelweed monograph too).
+Simply chop your jewelweed plants into small pieces, place them in a saucepan and cover them with water, and decoct them over low heat until they’re reduced in half (the lawsone should come out and turn the liquid a nice orange color).
+Next, strain the plant pieces from the liquid and compost them before freezing the liquid in an ice cube tray for 24 hours.

-To use your diluted jewelweed ice cubes, simply let them melt in a bowl and dab this on the poison oak/ivy as often as you can remember.
+Let your diluted jewelweed ice cubes melt in a bowl and dab this on the poison oak/ivy as often as you can remember.

 It Pays To Be Prepared